- Academic Results 2018

 For both units, pupils are expected to show evidence of research, observations, experimentation and sustained development of ideas leading to the presentation of a meaningful and personal final outcome/s.
 They are also required to demonstrate their acquisition of techniques and skills.

-The art and design (fine art) course encourages a broad approach which allows students to develop experience in a number of areas while still exploring the subject in depth.
+The Art & Design (Fine Art) course encourages a broad approach which allows students to develop experience in a number of areas while still exploring the subject in depth.
 It is a rigorous and challenging A level, which fits well both as a complement to other arts and humanities subjects, and also as a contrast to science subjects.
 This course provides an excellent grounding which can lead to further study at foundation diploma or degree level.
-Related career paths may include architecture, museum curation, photography, film making, television, graphic design, illustration, theatre design, interior design, fashion, textile design, art education, art therapy, to name just a few.
+Related career paths may include architecture, museum curation, photography, film making, television, graphic design, illustration, theatre design, interior design, fashion, textile design, art education, art therapy, to name just a few…

-If you have thoroughly enjoyed art and design at GCSE level and are keen to extend your knowledge, skills and creativity, we would recommend this subject.
+If you have thoroughly enjoyed Art & Design at GCSE level and are keen to extend your knowledge, skills and creativity, we would recommend this subject.

 Head of Department: Mr M Peake